Cyb3RGER/minecraft_rando_tracker/README.md

 ## Known Issues

 The pack doesn't track yet if you have enough advancements and/or dragon egg shards to reach the goal or kill the ender dragon.
-Therefore postgame locations might appear as "in logic" when in reality you can reach them yet as you are still missing the nessaracy advancements and/or dragon egg shards
+Therefore postgame locations might appear as "in logic" when in reality you can reach them yet as you are still missing the nessaracy advancements and/or dragon egg shards.

+## About 0.2.0 new features

+When using "Show Excluded: Off" use temporarily as a goal "None" to hide every Postgame advancement, while not using "None" as goal toggle "Include postgame advancements:On/Off" to check when these are in logic.
+If you want to exclude an advancement in particular (because you also can on the .yaml from Archipelago) just go to:
+/locations/locations.json and comment the advancement's visibility_rules except "showexcluded_on", these will keep appearing when using "Show Excluded: On".